PXLWidgets/php-composer-version/README.md

 # php-composer-version [![npm version](https://badge.fury.io/js/%40pxlwidgets%2Fphp-composer-version.svg)](https://badge.fury.io/js/%40pxlwidgets%2Fphp-composer-version)

-This is a small node utility to bump versions of php-composer packages, similar to how `npm version` works.
+This is a small CLI tool to bump versions of php-composer packages, similar to how `npm version` works.
 On input of a new version number:

 1. If enabled through CLI option (`-p`), the new version is written to the project's `package.json`